 Ignoring both Crown policy and that of the pacifist colonial Quaker legislators of Pennsylvania, the frontier settlers moved into the tribal lands causing intermittent friction.
 Large-scale Indian aggression on the frontier was precipitated, in part, by the defeat of Braddock's British army in what is now Ohio in 1755, a year before the French and Indian War was declared.
 The ineffectiveness of the regular British Army and its European tactics in the wilderness created the perception among the Indians that they could easily regain the lands settled by the Europeans.
 As an additional incentive the French paid Indians for both scalps and captives.
 Early in the war one French officer wrote "It is incredible what quantity of scalps they bring us...
 These miserable English are in the extremities of distress".
 Thousands of settlers died at the hands of the Indians and entire frontier towns were wiped out.
 To survive, the settlers had to adopt Indian tactics and respond in kind, the British military having almost no presence on the frontier.
 After the French defeat, hostilities continued with Pontiac's Rebellion (1763-1766).

 One of the best documented Scots-Irish McMillan families is that of the brothers Andrew and John McMillan who emigrated to New Hampshire from the parish of Dunboe in County Londonderry in about 1754.
 Andrew set up a store in Concord NH and fought with Rogers Rangers in the French & Indian War, for which service he was rewarded with extensive land grants in the vicinity of Conway NH.
 He married Hannah Ozgood in 1761 and served as Colonel of the 15th New Hampshire Regiment in the Revolution.
-Andrew’s son John was a General in the War of 1812.
+Andrew's son John was a general.

 The Scots-Irish were to experience the American Revolution on two fronts: the conventional war with the British forces in the coastal areas of the colonies and the guerrilla war with Native tribes on the frontier.
 A mainstay of the patriot Revolutionary army, George Washington considered the Scots-Irish indispensable.
 In testimony before Parliament, a British general reported "half the regular Continental Army was from Ireland" (Scots-Irish).
 King George was to label the American Revolution a "Presbyterian War".